wiseman/claim/README.rst

 I checked all the other AIM libraries I could find, and nobody even tries to deal with the "server speed limit", which was a constant problem for me.
-See the comments at the end of this file for one attempt to solve this problem.
+See the comments at the end of ``claim.lisp`` for one attempt to solve this problem.

 The following implementations of TOC were helpful when writing this